R-YaTian/R-YaTian.github.io/_pages/en_US/file-extensions-(windows).md

 {% include toc title="Table of Contents" %}

-This is an add-on section for disabling Windows's default behavior of hiding file extensions.

-This will make it easier for you to find the referenced files in the rest of this guide.
+This add-on section disables Windows's default behavior of hiding file extentions, which makes it easier for you to find the referenced file in the guide.

 ### Instructions